Imwas: Classical antiquity

-Reduced to a small market-town, its importance was recognized by the Emperor Vespasian, who established a fortified camp there in 68 CE to house the fifth ("Macedonian") legion, populating it with 800 veterans.
+Reduced to a small market town, its importance was recognized by the Emperor Vespasian, who established a fortified camp there in 68 CE to house Legio V Macedonica, populating it with 800 veterans.
 In 131 CE, the city was destroyed by an earthquake.
 It was rebuilt and renamed Nicopolis ("City of Victory") by Elagabalus in 221 CE, becoming the chief polis in a region that bore its name.
 Robinson writes that the town was rebuilt "by the exertions of the writer Julius Africanus."
 In 222 CE, a basilica was erected there, which was rebuilt first by the Byzantines and later by the Crusaders.

 In the 4th century, the city served as an episcopal see.
-Remains of a Samaritan synagogue point the presence of a Samaritan community in Imwas in the late Roman period.
+Remains of a Samaritan synagogue — including a limestone capital carved with two inscriptions, one in Hebrew (ברוך שמו לעולם, "Blessed be His Name forever") and the other in Greek (EIC ΘEOC, "One God") — indicate the presence of a Samaritan community in Emmaus-Nicopolis.

-Described by Eusebius of Caesarea in his Onomasticon, Jerome is also thought to have referred to the town and the building of a shrine-church therein, when he writes that the Lord "consecrated the house of Cleopas as a church."
+Described by Eusebius in his Onomasticon, Jerome is also thought to have referred to the town and the building of a shrine-church therein, when he writes that the Lord "consecrated the house of Cleopas as a church."
 In the 5th century, a second tradition associated with Emmaus emerges in the writings of Sozomen, who mentions a fountain outside the city where Jesus and his disciples bathed their feet, thus imbuing it with curative powers.